Madhavi-1234/Python_fun-_mini_projects/README.md

 ## 🎯 Goal

 This repository aims to help beginners learn Python through simple, practical, and enjoyable projects while building programming confidence and strengthening problem-solving skills.
-## 🤝 Contributing

-Contributions and suggestions are always welcome!
-Feel free to open an issue or submit a pull request.

-## ⭐ Support

-If you find these projects helpful, consider giving this repository a ⭐ on GitHub.

 🎯 Goal